2025 Labor Cost to Replace Kitchen Sink

 National Wage Ranges by Skill Level

-Replacing a kitchen sink requires not only basic handyman skills but specialized plumbing expertise.
+Replacing a kitchen sink requires both basic handyman skills and specialized plumbing expertise.
 Here's a breakdown of the current wage ranges for professionals in 2025:

 • Entry-Level Plumbers: $20 - $30 per hour